lingrino/vaku/docs/cli/vaku_path_search.md

 ## vaku path search

-Search a secret for a string
+Search a secret for a search string

 ### Synopsis

-Search a secret for a string
+Search a secret for a search string

 ```
 vaku path search <path> <search> [flags]